 - IHA Senior Vice President of Programs and Policy, Jill Yegian, PhD on the organization’s plans for implementation

 Stories of Success

 Sharp Rees-Stealy Medical Group has been recognized as a high-quality medical group for more than 10 years, which leaders credit to the “The Sharp Experience.”
 The entire organization is built around caring for patients as people, taking a holistic view and working to improve the health of the entire community.

-Partnering with California’s Integrated Healthcare Association, Sharp is working to develop clinical guidelines for all physicians in the organization to help them choose when certain tests, like imaging for routine low back pain or prescriptions for antibiotics, are appropriate.
-Developed amongst peer physicians, this guide has already helped to capture data on which physicians in their organization might be outliers and have opportunities for improvement.
+Partnering with California’s Integrated Healthcare Association, Sharp worked to develop clinical guidelines for all physicians in the organization to help them choose when certain tests, like imaging for routine low back pain or prescriptions for antibiotics, are appropriate.
+Developed amongst peer physicians, this guide helped to capture data on which physicians in their organization might be outliers and have opportunities for improvement.

 “Sometimes it is easier for an already busy physician to write a prescription for an antibiotic or order imaging than to spend time with a patient and talk about why that might not be necessary,” said Parag Agnihotri, MD, Medical Director for Continuum of Care at Sharp Rees-Stealy Medical Group.
 “It requires a meaningful dialogue between the patient and the physician around why this test, or why this treatment should not be done.
 But in our organization, we have worked to foster an environment where transparent data is welcome, and we really are starting to see change.”